heljhumenad/django-templatez/README.md

 ## django-templatez
-A skeleton base templates for running Django + PostgreSQL that doesn't hurt your own templating and folder structure
+A skeleton base templates for running Django + PostgreSQL that doesn't hurt your own templating and folder structure the purpose of this is to breakdown the file structure of django project and use the best setup of the project to solve timely manner in setting up your development environment it aim to automate creation fo devs environment and also in production

 # Deployment
 Handle the deployment for running batch Django Project ease to use to create handle the project